Anxiety

 When to Seek Treatment?

 Fear and worry are normal, and in some cases, can even be healthy reactions.
-However, further assessment by a healthcare professional is needed when a child experiences symptoms that are developmentally inappropriate, out of proportion, last > 6 months, impair day-to-day functioning or interfere with quality of life.
+However, further assessment by a healthcare professional is needed when a child experiences symptoms of a more serious or persistent disorder.
+In general, these would cause significant disruption in their daily like or diminish overall quality of life, particularly if they persist for more than six months.

 Clinical Pearl: Misdiagnosis and Comorbidity